oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 Wherever possible repetition of data has been replaced by linkage through ID elements.
 Consistency on the content level thus is in the responsibility of the producer of such documents, to link e.g. vulnerability information to the matching product.

-A dictionary like presentation of all defined schema elements is given in the section SCHEMASECTIONNUMBER Schema.
+A dictionary like presentation of all defined schema elements is given in the section 3.
 Any expected relations to other elements (linkage) is described there.
-This linking relies on setting attribute values accordingly (mostly guided by industry best practice and conventions) and thus implies, that any deep validation on a semantic level is to be ensured by the producer and consumer of CSAF documents.
+This linking relies on setting attribute values accordingly (mostly guided by industry best practice and conventions) and thus implies, that any deep validation on a semantic level (e.g. does the CWE match the described vulnerability) is to be ensured by the producer and consumer of CSAF documents.
 It is out of scope for this specification.

 Proven and intended usage patterns from practice are given where possible.